dewenni/ESP_Buderus_KM271/README.md

 ## node-red

-I´m writing all informations that are transmitted over MQTT into a influxDB Database.
+I´m writing all information's that are transmitted over MQTT into a influxDB Database.
 In my case I'm using [node-red](https://nodered.org/) to receive the MQTT messages and to write it into the [influxDB](https://www.influxdata.com/m).
 Everything runs in Docker on my Synology NAS.
 But there are a lot of other possibilities - use the one that fits you best.